 Liquidity risk is defined as the failure of the Company to maintain adequate levels of financial resources to enable it to meet its obligations as they fall due.
-The Company has exposure to liquidity risk as a result of normal business activities, specifically the risk arising from an inability to meet short-term cash flow requirements.
+The Company has exposure to liquidity risk resulting from normal business activities, specifically the risk arising from an inability to meet short-term cash flow requirements.